Server Rooms & Data Centers

 The cooling of automation equipment is vital to your company, healthcare establishment, learning facility, government agency, or manufacturing plant.

-Because data centers are high-density, enclosed spaces that generate a significant amount of heat, traditional HVAC comfort cooling systems can’t remove enough heat to protect the critical equipment.
-Precise temperature control in a data center is critical to maximizing availability and performance of essential equipment.
-Computer systems are becoming more compact, and data centers and server rooms are becoming smaller and smaller, resulting in more heat generated in a smaller space.
+Precise temperature control in data centers and computer rooms are vital to maximizing the availability and performance of essential equipment.
+Computer systems are becoming more compact, and data centers and server rooms are becoming smaller.
+This results in more heat generated in a tighter space.

 Computer Room Cooling Choices

-As a facility manager with so many responsibilities, you can’t be expected to be an HVAC expert, too.
-As you probably know, there are many choices to be made to meet the specialized climate needs for computer server room air conditioning and computer room air conditioning, sometimes referred to as CRAC.
+As a facility manager with many responsibilities, you can’t be an HVAC expert.
+As you likely know, one must make many choices to meet the specialized climate needs for computer room air conditioning (CRAC).

 Heat & Humidity